-Particulars For the year ended March 31, 2022 For the year ended March 31, 2021 Provision for CSR Expenses Opening Balance - - Add: Provision created during the year 516.43 470.92 Less: Provision utilised during the year 516.43 470.92 Closing Balance - - The amount of shortfall at the end of the year out of the amount required to be spent by the Company during the year - - The total of previous years' shortfall amounts - - The reason for above shortfalls by way of a note - -
+Particulars , For the year ended March 31, 2021 Provision for CSR Expenses Opening Balance - - Add: Provision created during the year 516.43 470.92 Less: Provision utilised during the year 516.43 470.92 Closing Balance - - The amount of shortfall at the end of the year out of the amount required to be spent by the Company during the year - - The total of previous years' shortfall amounts - The reason for above shortfalls by way of a note - -

-- 49. Exceptional item as disclosed in Profit and Loss Statement for the year ended March 31, 2021, comprises profit on sale of flats (net of costs). - 50.
+- 49. Exceptional item as disclosed in Profit and Loss Statement for the year ended March 31, 2021, comprises profit on sale of flats (net - 50.
 The Company does not have any transactions with any defunct companies.